A BRIEF HISTORY OF WHITEHAVEN, CUMBRIA

 Meanwhile in 1778 during the American war of Independence a ship captained by John Paul Jones attacked the port of Whitehaven.
 Jones was born in Scotland but apprenticed as a seamen in Whitehaven.
-During the attack 3 ships were destroyed in the harbor.
 Despite the attack Whitehaven Georgian continued to flourish.

 WHITEHAVEN IN THE 19th CENTURY

 During the 19th century amenities in Whitehaven improved.
 From 1830 the streets of Whitehaven were lit by gas and in 1830 an infirmary was built.
 After 1893 the streets were lit by electricity.
 Meanwhile the railway reached Whitehaven in 1847.

 Life in Victorian Whitehaven gradually improved.
 In 1851 a mansion was converted into a Town Hall and after 1852 Whitehaven had a piped water supply.
 In the 1860s sewers were built in Whitehaven.
 Then in 1880 a new market hall was built.
 The first public library in Whitehaven opened in 1888.
 Then in 1894 the old Board of Town and Harbour Trustees was abolished and replaced by a modern town council.